pipermerriam/ethereum-stack-depth-lib/README.md

 Returns a boolean as to whether the depth increase was successful or not.

-This will use approximately 600 gas per stack depth level.
+This will use approximately 390 gas per stack depth level.
+The library reserves 400 gas per level, so if you want to check for 100 levels, it will cost around 40,000 gas.